 Epilepsy is a common condition that causes repeated seizures.
-The seizures are caused by bursts of electrical activity in the brain that are not normal.
+The seizures are caused by bursts of electrical activity in the brain that aren't normal.
 Seizures may cause problems with muscle control, movement, speech, vision, or awareness.
-They usually don't last very long, but they can be scary.
+In most cases, they don't last very long.
+But they can be scary.
 The good news is that treatment usually works to control and reduce seizures.

 What are the symptoms?

 The main symptom of epilepsy is repeated seizures that happen without warning.
 There are different kinds of seizures.
 You may notice strange smells or sounds.
 You may lose control of your muscles.
 Or your body may twitch or jerk.
 Your symptoms will depend on the type of seizure you have.

 Diagnosing epilepsy can be hard.
 Your doctor will ask questions to find out what happened just before, during, and right after a seizure.
 Your doctor will examine you.
 You'll have some tests, such as an electroencephalogram.
 This information can help your doctor decide what kind of seizures you have and if you have epilepsy.

 You can take medicines to control and reduce seizures.
 Which type you use depends on the type of seizure.
 You and your doctor will need to find the right combination, schedule, and dose of medicine.
 If medicine alone doesn't help, your doctor may suggest a special diet or surgery to help reduce seizures.

 Health Tools help you make wise health decisions or take action to improve your health.

 The risk for epilepsy increases if you have:

 - Head injury (for example, a penetrating wound or skull fracture) with amnesia or loss of consciousness for more than 24 hours.
 The more severe the injury, the higher the risk.